gridsingularity/gsy-e-sdk/README.md

 - domain-name --> D3A domain name
 - web-socket --> D3A websocket URI
 - simulation-config-path --> Path of JSON format file that contains agent's point of interest's collaboration/CN's info (It could downloaded from the registry page of UI)
-- run-on-redis --> This flag targets the local testing of api client, where no user authentication is needed and needs to be skipped.
+- run-on-redis --> This flag targets the local testing of api client, where no user authentication.
+A locally running redis server d3a simulation is needed here.

 #### Examples
 - For local testing of api-client